eslint/rfcs/designs/2022-docs-information-architecture-update/README.md

 - **The User**: Someone who wants to use ESLint as it currently exists, including plugins.
 The proposed 'Use ESLint in Your Project' section addresses this persona's needs.
 - **The Extender**: Someone who wants to extend the functionality of ESLint by creating a plugin, custom formatter, custom parser, sharable configuration, etc. The proposed 'Extend ESLint' section addresses this persona's needs.
 - **The Community Contributor**: Someone who wants to make a small change to the core ESLint project, add a small change to the docs, or raise a Github issue.
-The proposed 'Community Contributions' section addresses this persona's needs.
+The proposed 'Contribute to ESLint' section addresses this persona's needs.
-  - Note: We haven't previously talked about this persona.
-However, after reading through   all the docs and considering the ESLint ecosystem, I think it makes sense to break this out as a separate persona.
 - **The Maintainer**: Someone who wants to maintain to the core ESLint project.
 The proposed 'Maintain ESLint' section addresses this persona's needs.

 While making broad IA changes to reorient the documentation around these personas, I also propose smaller, more cosmetic changes to the documentation website's IA to better align it with technical documentation best practices, like making page titles verb phrases and avoiding gerunds.